dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 usethis::use_r("name_of_new_function")
 ```

 3. Add documentation for what you've done.
 Follow the [roxygen2](https://roxygen2.r-lib.org/articles/rd.html) pattern for comments.
+You can add a standard skeleton using `Code > Insert Roxygen Skeleton` or by `Ctrl+Shift+Alt+R` when in your R script.
 Here's an example of what it looks like for a basic `add()` function:

 ```
 #' @description Add together two numbers